Back

 • Students seated directly behind one another, no less than 5 feet apart (side to side), all facing the same direction.

-• Students seated facing outward toward the wall, i.e., same as AP Chinese and Japanese Exams.
+• Students seated facing outward toward the wall.
 In testing rooms where computer tables/desks are at a 90-degree angle, students must not be seated next to one another in the connecting corner.
 Note: If students face outward toward the wall, the proctor/student ratio must be increased to 2 proctors for 1–25 students and an additional proctor for every additional 25 students.

 Assign seats randomly; do not permit students to select their own seats.

-See the AP Coordinator’s Manual, Part 2 for detailed information about seating, including seating diagrams.
+The AP Coordinator’s Manual, Part 2 will have detailed information about seating, including seating diagrams.

 Power Sources in the Exam Room